 Gatorade has a surprising amount of sodium.
 For most Gatorade varieties, one serving (1/2 a bottle!), has 160mg of sodium.
 This is higher than the definition of a low sodium food, which is less than 140mg sodium per serving.

-Because of sodium, Gatorade is not a good choice for kidney stones.
+Because of the sodium content, Gatorade is not a good choice for most people with kidney stones.

 Sugar in Gatorade

 Although there are sugar-free Gatorade options, many Gatorade products have a lot of sugar in them.
-Most bottles have more sugar in them than you should have for an entire day.
+In fact, most bottles contain more sugar than what is recommended for an entire day.

 Although this sugar can be useful to endurance athletes, most of us do not need that extra sugar.

 Also, we know that sugary drinks like soda, sweet tea, punch and most fruit juices increase the risk of kidney stones.
-(4) It is reasonable to think that the sugar in Gatorade is similar to sugar in these drinks.
-So, Gatorade could make kidney stones worse.
+(4) It is reasonable to think that the sugar in Gatorade is similar to sugar in these drinks, which could potentially make kidney stones worse.

 Potassium in Gatorade